tra38/hack-an-engineer/README.md

 ### "Background" Background

-While I like the vanilla ["Hacking Engineers and Engineering Media"](https://github.com/nemild/hack-an-engineer) markdown file, I find that hyperlinks, examples, and quotes can serve to "editorialize" and promote certain agendas.
-This fork is an experiment to see whether stripping out these hyperlinks, examples, and quotes lead to a different "reading experience" that can ultimately provide a less-biased version of the document.
+While I like the vanilla ["Hacking Engineers and Engineering Media"](https://github.com/nemild/hack-an-engineer) markdown file, I find that hyperlinks, examples, and quotes can "hack" an engineer.
+This fork is an experiment to see whether stripping out these hyperlinks, examples, and quotes lead to a different "reading experience" that can ultimately provide a "safer" document free of the very hacks we're describing here.---Tariq Ali

 ### Background
 There are many ways to “hack” software engineers by influencing media sources and fellow community members.